ManuelPeinado/RefreshActionItem/README.md

 ### Progress indicator types

 By default the action item shows the amount of progress using a wheel.
-There is an additional style, "pie", which you can activate by calling <tt>setProgressIndicatorType(ProgressIndicatorType.PIE</tt> on your action item.
+There is an additional style, "pie", which you can activate by calling <tt>setProgressIndicatorType(ProgressIndicatorType.PIE)</tt> on your action item.

 Also, if the progress of your background task cannot be easily measured you might prefer to use an indeterminate progress indicator.
-To achieve this just pass <tt>setProgressIndicatorType(ProgressIndicatorType.INDETERMINATE)</tt> to your action item.
+To achieve this just pass <tt>ProgressIndicatorType.INDETERMINATE</tt> to <tt>setProgressIndicatorType()</tt>.

 ### Badges